Ekkehard Schall

 Ekkehard Schall (29 May 1930 in Magdeburg – 3 September 2005 in Berlin) was a German stage and screen actor/director.

 He was one of the best-known interpreters of Brecht's works and together with Helene Weigel a member of the Berliner Ensemble.

 Life

-Schall's first went on stage in 1947 in Magdeburg.
+Schall first went on stage in 1947 in Magdeburg.
 After engagements in Frankfurt (Oder) (Stadttheater Frankfurt (Oder)) and on the Neuen Bühne in Berlin, Bertolt Brecht hired him in 1952 as part of the Berliner Ensemble.
 Schall played here till 1995, for 14 years as intendant.